 Help for a Pregnant Teen

-As we noted earlier, there are approximately 500,000 new pregnant teenagers every year.
-This means there is a need for special care.
+As we noted earlier, there are approximately 500,000 new pregnant teenagers every year, meaning there is a need for specialized care.
 You may not know it, but there are usually school programs for pregnant teens allowing you to finish school.
 There are maternity homes just for teenagers to have a special place to get away and receive care, especially if there are any problems at home.

 Prevention and Statistics